 Through his varied ophthalmology-related activities spanning four decades of practice, he has developed a local, regional, national, and international reputation as a highly successful clinician, surgeon, diagnostician, educator, researcher, administrator, and entrepreneur.

-Dr. Duker’s clinical practice is limited to diseases of the posterior segment of the eye including age related macular degeneration (AMD), diabetic retinopathy, and retinal vascular diseases, as well as surgical macular diseases such as epiretinal membrane and macular hole.
-He also sees patients with uveitis and intraocular tumors.
+Dr. Duker’s part-time clinical practice is limited to medical diseases of the posterior segment of the eye including age-related macular degeneration (AMD), diabetic retinopathy, retinal vascular diseases, posterior segment uveitis, and intraocular tumors.
 He has a particular interest in rare and unusual retinal disorders, especially those connected to systemic disease.

-> Vitreoretinal Diseases and Surgery and Intraocular Tumors, Wills Eye Hospital
+Vitreoretinal Diseases and Surgery and Intraocular Tumors, Wills Eye Hospital

 Jefferson Medical College of Thomas Jefferson University